 In January 2017 we completed the process of converting from a community interest company to a charity.

 Ian is a retired local government officer and NHS manager with extensive experience in health and social care, including redevelopment projects.

 Julian has been repairing and building boats for more than 35 years and has been resident in Deptford since 1988, and has since founded his company Creek Boats.
 He has built and restored traditional cargo narrowboats, refitted the French schooner Natanael, built residential barges up to 33 metres and been involved with the restoration of the Massey-Shaw, London’s oldest fire-boat.
 He is also involved in the renovation of HMS Warrior in Portsmouth.
 During his varied career he has also been transport and locations manager on international film sets across Europe and in Russia, worked in antique furniture restoration, and managed a shoemaking factory.

-Helena is a technical editor with 22 years’ experience of business-to-business publishing in the international civil engineering sector.
+Helena is a freelance writer and technical editor with more than 25 years’ experience of business-to-business publishing in the international civil engineering sector.
 She has extensive experience of print and online publishing, and has authored and project-managed publication of books for clients in the UK, USA and Scandinavia.

 David Graham: Architectural Advisor

 David qualified as an architect in 1974 and has 40 years’ experience of working with London based practices in various sectors, including affordable housing for local authorities and housing associations, health care, schools and public buildings, including both new and refurbishment projects and listed building restoration.
 He has also been involved in several regeneration projects in Deptford.